Federated Learning Model Aggregation in Heterogenous Aerial and Space Networks: Related Work

 First proposed by Google \cite{mcmahan2017communication}, FL offered a promising paradigm to meet the conflicting demands of privacy protection and a vast volume of data for model training.
-The model convergence time, communication cost, and privacy enhancement \cite{bonawitz2019towards, guerraoui2018hidden, wu2023topology} remain critical research topics in FL.
+The convergence time, communication cost, and privacy enhancement \cite{bonawitz2019towards, wu2023topology} remain critical research topics in FL.
 One key challenge in FL is the data heterogeneity among different clients.
-In \cite{li2019convergence}, the negative impact of heterogeneity on FL has been theoretically analyzed.

 FedProx \cite{li2020federated} aimed to mitigate the statistical heterogeneity by introducing a proximal term in its optimization objective to regularize the training process, preventing the local training from over-fitting.
-A client selection method was adopted to counterbalance the bias introduced by non-i.i.d. data distribution \cite{wang2020optimizing}.
-In \cite{INFOCOM2023_1}, an efficient knowledge transmission method was proposed for heterogeneous FL using a public dataset and weighted ensemble distillation scheme.
+MOON \cite{li2021model} utilized the similarity between model representations to correct the local training of individual parties to improve the model performance under heterogeneous distribution.
+Scaffold \cite{karimireddy2020scaffold} used control variates to correct for the ‘client-drift’ in its local updates.
+While adding additional regularization terms to local objective functions requires longer computation time, maintaining control variates also incurs additional communication costs.